 Becket Fund Announces 2013 Canterbury Medalist: Elder Dallin H. Oaks Cardinal George, Rabbi Meir Soloveichik, Reverend Eugene F. Rivers III, Others to Highlight Dinne"

-WASHINGTON, DC ─ The Becket Fund for Religious Liberty announced today that it will hold its eighteenth annual “Canterbury Medal Dinner” in New York on Thursday, May 16.
+WASHINGTON, DC ─ Becket Law announced today that it will hold its eighteenth annual “Canterbury Medal Dinner” in New York on Thursday, May 16.
 The event will honor 2013 Canterbury Medalist Elder Dallin H. Oaks of The Church of Jesus Christ of Latter-day Saints, for his lifelong contributions to advancing religious freedom.

 The event comes as religious freedom has made its way to the forefront in the minds of many Americans given the Administration’s attempts to impose an unconstitutional mandate on religiously-affiliated institutions.
-The Becket Fund for Religious Liberty has played a leading role in fighting back, filing the first lawsuits on behalf of religious organizations and family businesses representing a mix of faiths in six current lawsuits.
+Becket Law has played a leading role in fighting back, filing the first lawsuits on behalf of religious organizations and family businesses representing a mix of faiths in six current lawsuits.

 In a 2011 speech at Chapman University School of Law on the topic of preserving religious freedom, Elder Oaks said: “I submit that religious values and political realities are so inter-linked in the origin and perpetuation of this nation that we cannot lose the influence of religion in our public life without seriously jeopardizing our freedoms.”